-Most studies show women with high bone density have about twice the risk of breast cancer of women with low bone density [120-125].
-However, not all studies show this link [126].
+A meta-analysis that combined the results of 10 studies found women with high bone density had about a 60%-80% higher risk of breast cancer compared to women with low bone density [111].

 Why might high bone density increase breast cancer risk?